xoopscube/documentation/en/quick-start.md

 <span class="iconify" data-icon="emojione-v1:black-square-button" data-inline="false"></span> Enable cookies and JavaScript support in your browser.

 ### Disk Space
+A standard installation, including <a href="https://github.com/Studio-42/elFinder" target="_blank">elFinder file manager</a> and <a href="https://github.com/ckeditor/ckeditor4" target="_blank">wysiwyg CKEditor</a>,
-A standard installation requires a minimum of 100 MB with the file mananger and wysiwyg editor.
-In general, with many contributed modules and themes installed, media uploaded, backups and other files, the more disk space you have, the more data you can store.
+requires a minimum of 100 MB.
+Considering user's storage space, modules and themes installed, media uploaded, backups and other files, the more disk space you have, the more data you can store.

 ### Web Server
 Apache, Nginx, Microsoft IIS or any other web server with PHP support.